 Clients often wonder what the impact to their Whole Life policy will be when they are ready to stop paying premiums.
 The perception is that they must pay for their “whole life.”

 However, there are two very favorable options available when that time comes.

-- Reduced Paid-Up (RPU) – One of the contractual options that every single Whole Life policyholder has is the ability to elect RPU status on their policy.
+- Reduced Paid-Up (RPU) – One of the contractual options that every single Whole Life policyholder has is the ability to elect the reduced paid up insurance option on their policy.
 Doing so reduces your Whole Life death benefit to the point where it is considered contractually paid up with no further premiums due.
 Because the policy is contractually paid up at this point, this option tends to produce the best long-term cash value growth even though the death benefit shrinks initially.

 To clarify, you do not need to decide between these two options at the onset of the policy.
 You can choose either option once you are ready to stop paying premiums.

 I wrote this article to explain the pros and cons of each option and to give you a generic example of how each option can affect ongoing cash value and death benefit performance using a hypothetical example with real policy data.